-When planning for study abroad in the Spring 2022, you should keep in mind that many countries and programs are still limiting travel outside of the primary host country.
+When planning for study abroad, you should keep in mind that many countries and programs are still limiting travel outside of the primary host country.
 Borders can close and new re-entry requirements can be updated quickly, and you don't want to get stuck in a country where you don't have any local support.

 Changing COVID Restrictions

 As we have all seen, COVID related recommendations and restrictions can change quickly.
-If you go abroad in the Spring 2022, you should be prepared to experience such changes, such as new lockdown requirements, moving to virtual coursework, limitations to programming, etc. As you are researching program options and locations, it may also be helpful to learn more about how that country managed COVID related restrictions in the past, to help inform what you might encounter if such measures return.
+If you go abroad, you should be prepared to experience such changes, such as new lockdown requirements, moving to virtual coursework, limitations to programming, etc. As you are researching program options and locations, it may also be helpful to learn more about how that country managed COVID related restrictions in the past, to help inform what you might encounter if such measures return.

 U.S. Department of State Travel Advisories